Cloud Sync technical FAQ

 The data broker uses AWS SQS as a reliable and secure communication channel and for control and monitoring.
 SQS also provides a persistency layer.

-You can add additional data brokers to a relationship to increase transfer speed and add high availability.
+You can add additional data brokers to a group to increase transfer speed and add high availability.
 There is service resiliency if one data broker fails.